-But for more than a week the front of the window has been noticeably empty.
+But for the past week the front of the window has been noticeably empty.

 The 17-year-old male beluga whale is being held in a tank next to the main beluga whale exhibit, out of public view, so veterinary staff can attend to his suppressed appetite, raspy breathing and chronic skin disorder.

 On Tuesday he showed signs of returning to his normal self.
 He'd had a good afternoon feeding and was up to his old "bubble trick."